AkashM0ndal/Building_Data_Warehouse/README.md

 ## **🥇 Gold Schema (gold)**

-Analytics-ready tables for BI and reporting.
+Analytics-ready tables for BI and reporting for furthur analysis and .

 # Examples: